david-grs/qt_course/course01/README.md

 =======
  - base class of many Qt classes  -> needed for signals/slots, event loop, etc
  - QObject parent, QObject children: bidirectional association (convention of ctor(QObject ptr) -> tree of QObject
- - when destroyed, all children are destroyed
+ - memory management: 1. deleting the parent will delete recursively all children 2. deleting a child will unparent it -> no children on the stack!
  - cannot be copied
  - is named -> QList<T> findChildren<T>(const QRegExp&)
  - supports signals/slots, metaobjects, qobject\_cast